adamtheturtle/pip-check-reqs/README.rst

 Excluding imported modules from the check
 -----------------------------------------

-If your project has installed modules which are conditionally imported, or requirements which are conditionally included, you may exclude certain modules from the check by name (or glob pattern) using `--ignore-module` (shorthand is `-m`)::
+If your project has modules which are conditionally imported, or requirements which are conditionally included, you may exclude certain modules from the check by name (or glob pattern) using `--ignore-module` (shorthand is `-m`)::